pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Taxon Concepts

-**Def.
-(Taxon Concept):**

-From a biological standpoint, a taxon concept is a scientific theory about a taxon (TODO add Berendsohn, Franz citations).
-It's our mental picture about what a group of organisms is out there in nature.
-This has several interesting implications for typing taxon concepts:
+Our view of taxon concepts is based on [TODO add Berendsohn, Franz citations]().
+Thus we consider a taxon concept to be a scientific theory about a group of biological organisms.
+Taxon concepts can be expressed as treatments in scientific articles or as a group of records in a database.

-1. Taxon concepts are compatible with `dwc:Taxon`, whose definition reads:
+Thus,taxon concepts are compatible with `dwc:Taxon`, the definition of which
+reads:

 "A group of organisms [sic] considered by taxonomists to form a homogeneous unit."

-2. Taxon concepts are also compatible with `frbr:Work`, whose defintion reads:
+Also, taxon concepts are compatible with `frbr:Work`, the defintion of which
+is:

 "A distinct intellectual or artistic creation.
 A work is an abstract entity;
 there is no single material object one can point to as the work.
 We recognize